Vow Writing Made Easy

 Katya & Pat.
 Photo by Blackbird Tale

-• what you love about your partner,
+• Describe what you love about your partner

-• some PROMISES to your partner.
+• Share some PROMISES you’d like to make

 Name, you are my….